adtjha/adi/README.md

 # adi [PROJECT ABANDONED]
-This repository is used for my personal portfolio website.
+This repository was used for my personal portfolio website.
 It is a content management system, coded from the ground up.
 ## About the Website
 - It's a content managment system made with raw javascript on the front end part.
 - you can upload blogs, pictures, videos, music.